 Sir James Munby proclaimed in a highly publicised judgment ‘we would have blood on our hands’, if the NHS/LA could not provide a low secure inpatient bed for a 16, rather than an 18 year old.

-However no concern was voiced for the Local Authority’s treatment of 16 year old X, after her removal from her mother and siblings at 14 , nor that it was her desire to be reunited with them, the only people she knew and loved, that made her want to commit suicide.
+However no concern was voiced for the Local Authority’s treatment of 16 year old X, after her removal from her mother and siblings at 14 , nor that it was her desire to be reunited with them, the only people she knew and loved, and it was this that had caused her poor mental health and made her want to commit suicide.

 Only last year, Local Authorities attempted to statutorily exempt themselves from liability for those, such as X they are paid to protect not abuse.

 Xs Guardian had stated of X’s years in care:

 “The facts of this case are calamitous.
 Indeed, a review of the initial evidence of the local authority from April 2015 makes for sobering reading at what must today be the final hearing.